xzos/PyZDDE/README.markdown

 #### Hello world

-Here is a simple but complete "Hello world" code which gets and prints the version of Zemax.
+Here is a simple but complete "Hello world" code which prints the version of Zemax.
+(If you are using Python 2.x, don't forget to add `from __future__ import print_function` before these lines.)

 ```python
 import pyzdde.zdde as pyz